Pylons-tech/pylons_sdk/developer_tutorial.md

 We already added key on local.
 But this does not mean that this account is registerd on pylons chain.
 Now we can register an account with the key added.

-We can use `pylonscli tx pylons create-account` command for this.
+We can use `pylonsd tx pylons create-account` command for this.

 ```
-pylonscli tx pylons create-account --from cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7 --keyring-backend=test
+pylonsd tx pylons create-account --from cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7 --keyring-backend=test
 ```

 For the `from` flag, you should give the address of the key genereated.
 We used the address of `jack` key.